yatkiu0404/hr-attrition-analysis/README.md

-# HR leaver Analysis Dashboard
+# HR Leaver Analysis Dashboard

 ## 📋 Overview
 This project explores patterns in employee leaver to help HR teams understand turnover drivers and design retention strategies.
 Built using Power BI and a simulated HR dataset.